Mark Fidrych: 1976 season

-Fidrych was named to the 1976 AL All-Star team; the game was played on July 13 at Veterans Stadium in Philadelphia.
-He was named the starter, at the time becoming just the second rookie to start an All-Star game following Dave Stenhouse in 1962.
-Fidrych gave up two earned runs in the first inning, none in the second, and took the loss.
+Fidrych was named to the 1976 AL All-Star team, just the second Tiger player aged 21 or younger to be named an All-Star, following Al Kaline in 1955.
+The game was played on July 13, 1976 at Veterans Stadium in Philadelphia.
+Fidrych was named the starter, at the time becoming just the second rookie to start an All-Star game following Dave Stenhouse in 1962.
+He gave up two earned runs in the first inning, none in the second, and took the loss.

 Just three days later, on July 16, Fidrych won his tenth game, a 1–0 victory over the A's.
 Four days later in Minnesota, before Fidrych's thirteenth start, the Twins released thirteen homing pigeons on the mound before the game.
 According to Fidrych, "they tried to do that to blow my concentration."
 Fidrych pitched another complete game, an 8–3 win, and improved his record to 11–2.
 On Saturday, July 24, Fidrych surrendered four earned runs on nine hits and lasted only 41/3 innings; John Hiller got the win for the Tigers in long relief on the Game of the Week.

 After the game, Fidrych was interviewed on live television, and a small controversy arose when Fidrych said "bullshit" on the air.
 Fidrych recalled: "He (NBC commentator Tony Kubek) said, it looked like you were gonna cry.
 I just said, No, I wasn't about to cry.
 I was just bullshit....
 And then I said, excuse me.
 I said, I didn't mean to swear on the air but I just showed you my feelings."
 The next day, Fidrych received a telegram informing him he had been fined $250 by baseball commissioner Bowie Kuhn; however, it was a prank sent by his own teammates.